2019 Belarusian Premier League: Results

 Each team plays home-and-away once against every other team for a total of 30 matches played each.

-1 The opponents of Torpedo Minsk awarded a 3–0 w/o win.

 Relegation play-offs

 The 14th-place finisher of this season (Dnyapro Mogilev) played a two-legged relegation play-off against the third team of the 2019 Belarusian First League (Rukh Brest) for one spot in the 2020 Premier League.
 Rukh Brest won the series on penalties and got promoted, while Dnyapro Mogilev were relegated.